drewm27/speakerrankings/passive-top-recommended.md

 title: Best Floorstanding and Bookshelf Speakers in 2025
 comments: true
 cover-img: "/assets/img/revelf208.jpg"
-share-description: "Explore our top‑recommended passive (non‑powered) speakers.
-Expertly ranked for sound quality, versatility & value, ideal for home audio setups with external amplification."
+share-description: "Explore the top-recommended passive speakers.
+Expert-ranked picks that require a separate amp, offering flexibility, upgrade potential & high-fidelity sound."
 ---

 This page summarizes the best sounding passive speakers out of the 93 ranked on this website.
 Last updated on 11/18/2025.
 The suggestions in this section are biased towards a neutral frequency response with good directivity and a lack of resonances.